 Overall, The Empire of Gold was a fitting conclusion to a magnificent epic fantasy series.
 I wholeheartedly recommend it to fans of adult fantasy even though it’s not a technical masterpiece.
 If lush world-building and political intrigue is what draws you into a fantasy story, this one has plenty to offer.
 Now that the final book is out, it’s the perfect time to immerse yourself into the magical world of Daevabad and its many wonders.
 If you are more used to fast-paced plots and thinner tomes, this may not be the best match for you.

 ✨Related Posts: Top 7 Adult SFF Trilogies to Finish in 2020

 Is A Song of Wraiths and Ruin on your TBR yet?
 Are you a fan of the enemies-to-lovers trope?
 Do you have any SFF books by Black authors to recommend to me?
 Let me know in the comments section down below.
-Hope you are having a magical week, readers from Earth!
+Have a stellar weekend, readers from Earth!